Have you been able to get a second chance checking account at Key Bank?

 If Key Bank at 32000 Walker Rd does not have Second Chance Checking, you can try checking out other banks in Avon Lake.

-Whenever a bank gives you a new checking account similar to this, they already know you have had some problems in the past with other banks.
+Whenever a bank offers you a new checking account similar to this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

 So to make things easier and never go into the negative with your checking account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.